oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 # POWER WEAPONS

-Your Power Weapon consists of a base Frame, which is then modified at the start with a single Quality.
-As you invest evolutions into your weapons, you can add more new Qualities, turning it into a versatile combo-tastic tool.
+Your initial Power Weapon consists of a base Frame, which bestows a core **Frame Tech**.
+You then can modify it with a single Quality.
+As you invest evolutions into your weapons, you can power up your Frame Tech rank (up to 3) or add more new Qualities, turning it into a versatile combo-tastic tool.

 ## Weapon Frames